algorandfoundation/docs/docs/get-details/dapps/smart-contracts/test-and-deploy/debugging.md

 The `tealdbg` utility has many more options for setting specific context items.
 For information on these capabilities, see the project’s [README](https://github.com/algorand/go-algorand/blob/master/cmd/tealdbg/README.md).

-# Using Dryrun for Debugging a TEAL Program
+# Using dryrun for debugging a TEAL program

 The SDKs and the `goal` command-line tool provide the functionality to do a test run of a TEAL smart contract.